Our multi disciplinary team of qualified therapists are highly skilled.

 Laura

-Laura graduated from the University of Essex with a Ba in Therapeutic Communication and Therapeutic Organisations and is just completing her Ma in Psychodynamic Counselling with Children and Adolescents.
+Laura graduated from the University of Essex with a BA in Therapeutic Communication and Therapeutic Organisations and has since completed her MA in Psychodynamic Counselling and Psychotherapy with Children and Adolescents.

-Laura has lived in various countries, has loads of life experience and enjoys working with young children.
-She is an Advanced Drawing and Talking Practitioner which she offers privately and to schools, as well as sand-play and therapeutic art sessions and is a member of the BACP
+Laura has lived in various countries, bringing a broad range of life experience and cultural understanding into her therapeutic work.
+She is an Advanced Drawing and Talking Practitioner, offering this both privately and within schools, alongside sand-play and therapeutic art sessions.
+Laura is also a member of the British Association for Counselling and Psychotherapy.

 Philippa